Come to a virtual Iowa Bibliophiles!

 Meghan O’Connor holds a Bachelor of Fine Arts degree from East Tennessee State University and a Master of Fine Arts degree from Clemson University.
 Her research focuses on stone lithography, using modular forms to create larger structures, and creating artworks in which the audience can interact.

-O'Connor's work has been exhibited regionally, nationally and internationally and can be found in the collection of Columbia College, Chicago, IL; Gippsland Centre for Art and Design, Australia; Proyecto’ace Print Collection, Buenos Aires; and many other universities around the United States.
-In addition to this, she has completed artist residencies at Arrowmont School of Arts and Crafts’ Pentaculum, Gatlinburg, TN; the Stonehouse Residency, Miramonte, CA; and Arquetopia Foundation for Development in Puebla, Mexico.
+O'Connor's work has been exhibited regionally, nationally and internationally and can be found in the collection of Columbia College, Chicago; Gippsland Centre for Art and Design, Australia; Proyecto’ace Print Collection, Buenos Aires; and many other universities around the United States.
+In addition to this, she has completed artist residencies at Arrowmont School of Arts and Crafts’ Pentaculum, Gatlinburg, Tennessee; the Stonehouse Residency, Miramonte, California; and Arquetopia Foundation for Development in Puebla, Mexico.

-O’Connor currently teaches printmaking and life drawing at Coastal Carolina University in Conway, SC.
+O’Connor currently teaches printmaking and life drawing at Coastal Carolina University in Conway, South Carolina.